 Body butters can be made from a variety of different ingredients.
 They combine a nourishing mix of butters, oils, vitamins, fatty acids and antioxidants to create a deeply hydrating elixir.
 Popular body butters often include shea, cocoa or coconut butter.
 Whether it's a just one or a blend of a few different types, all come with huge benefits.

 Cocoa butter is fantastic at locking in hydration, helping even the skin tone and reducing the appearance of scars.
 It is also known as a great option for skin conditions such as eczema and dermatitis.
 Coconut butter also has fantastic restorative properties, while shea butter has high fat content and keeps your skin feeling silky and supple.
-It also has a plethora of anti-aging properties thanks to its rich vitamin content.
+It also has a plethora of anti-ageing properties thanks to its rich vitamin content.

 Can I use body butter on my hair?

 Body butter is intended to hydrate and moisturise your skin.
 Unless stated by the individual product, we recommend only using on your body.